How Trade Promotion Management in CPG Could Be Quietly Costing You Millions

 TPM software is a powerful tool, but it’s not a strategy on its own.
 Success depends on how well a company integrates it into its overall process to drive meaningful results.

-Many companies, especially larger ones, rush to implement TPM softwares, such as Blacksmith, believing it will be the ultimate solution to their operational challenges.
+Many companies, especially larger ones, rush to implement TPM software, such as Blacksmith, believing it will be the ultimate solution to their operational challenges.
 And while the right software can be a game-changer, it’s not a magic fix.
 The real value comes from knowing how to integrate it into your workflows effectively.

 It is common for companies to invest hundreds of thousands of dollars in software implementation, only to struggle.
 The problem?
 They didn’t fully understand their processes, the software’s purpose, or the ultimate goal.
 (The goal is robust reporting).
 As a result, despite the hefty investment in software implementation, they fail to achieve the expected results.